Khasir/toronto-city-council-clustering/README.md

 - Review explanation
 - Add 'yes', 'no' and 'absent' votes to hover text
 - Use hovertemplate and annotations to customize hover text? https://github.com/plotly/dash-sample-apps/blob/main/apps/dash-clinical-analytics/app.py#L180
+- Figure out how to make legend not hide points in 2D
+- Try making N/A votes the average of a given councillor's other non-N/A votes